 1. Purpose of Study:

 In conducting this research, the purpose is to understand the relationship between working in organizational groups and communicating with people outside of the workplace.
 Research indicates that the popularity of groups in organizations is increasing and groups are often the link between individuals and the organization they work in (Silva & Sias, 2010).
-There been extensive research into the connection of the work life and home life, but thus far, no research has been done on the specific role of groups ith individuals working more shifts and longer hours to support their famil, is one that warrants research. to group work in organizations is job satisfaction and how a person feels about the tasks they are assigned to.
+There has been extensive research into the connection of the work life and home life, but thus far, no research has been done on the specific role of groups in relationships outside of the workplace.
+With individuals working more shifts and longer hours to support their families, the relationship between work life and home life is one that warrants research.
+One of the major factors related to group work in organizations is job satisfaction and how a person feels about the tasks they are assigned to do within their groups.
 The combination of these three variables has led me to the proposed research project in order to help employers understand the impact of the groups they use within the workplace.

-The purpose of this study is to look at people who work in organizations and have a“work life” and “home life.”
-Data collection will happen at one time and will measure the atmosphere of the most common group the participant is involved in, job satisfaction, and willingness to communicate with a variety of people.
-These three scales will help to answer the research questions related to groups, job satisfaction, and the willingness to communicate outside of the home.
+The purpose of this study is to look at people who work in organizations and understand the impact of the groups within the organization on the lives of employees outside of the workplace.
+For this reason, students will not be considered for the survey since many of them have a work life and home life that overlap and are hard to distinguish individually.
+Data collection will happen at one time and will measure the atmosphere of the most common work group the participant is involved in, his/her job satisfaction, and his/her willingness to communicate with a variety of people based upon group participation at work.
+In order to answer the research questions related to groups, job satisfaction, and the willingness to communicate outside of the home, three independent scales will be used to measure the variables.

 The survey will not ask for any identifying data that would distinguish the participants, it will however have a few demographic questions to help the researcher understand the audience.
-The researcher anticipate presenting this report at a national or regional conference to help organizations understand the impact of their formed groups on the lives of employees outside of the workplace.
+The researcher anticipates presenting this report at a national or regional conference to help organizations understand the impact of their formed groups on the lives of employees outside of the workplace.
 This research should give employers a look at ways they can adapt the way groups are used to help improve the overall atmosphere and attitude of the employees.

 2. Subject Population Description: